justinvvitale/pacman-contest-tournament-bot/README.md

 ## Usage

-Create a channel named "tournament", add the bot to your self, and it (should) announce any updates.
+Create a channel named "tournament" and add the bot to your server.
+It (should) will announce any new tournaments.

 ## Libraries required
 * Pandas